water-ice-group/plumed_tutorial_mace/04_metaD.md

 where we define the MACE calculator, PLUMED input, the starting configuration, timestep, and *kT*.

 Run the simulation using `python mace.py`.
 Notice that two additional files will now be output alongside a trajecotry and a log file.
 The `COLVAR` file gives details on the values of the two collective variable at each timestep. `HILLS` records the gaussians deposited at eaech step; this will be important for reconstructing the potential energy surface later.

+We can use `COLVAR` to build up a picture of what is happening as the metadynamics proceeds.
+We encourage you to plot both $\phi$ and $\theta$ as a function of time to understand which states the molecule occupies and relative proportions.
+How many transitions have there been between CC, CT, and TT?

+Following the completion of the simulation, we can now look to extract a potential energy surface for the conformational changes of carbonic acid.
+Copy `HILLS` to a new directory.
+Make sure to source your installed version of PLUMED and type `plumed sum_hills --hills HILLS --kt 0.6`.
+This will add up the deposited gaussians and output thte file `fes.dat`.
+Use this file to plot the 2D energy surface for our molecule.
+We have provided scripts for you to do this, though we encourage you to try coding this yourself.
+You should see profile that looks something like this: